Logan County Clerk and Recorder

 (217) 7326064 (fax)

+Welcome to the office of the Logan County Clerk and Recorder.
 The County Clerk has many roles in Logan County Government.
-The County Clerk is the Clerk of the County Board, keeper of vital statistics, marriage licenses, notaries, tax extensions, delinquent taxes, assumed names and elections.
+The County Clerk is the keeper of the official seal of the County, Clerk of the County Board, keeper of vital statistics, marriage licenses, assumed names, tax extensions, delinquent taxes and the Logan County Election Authority.
+Here you will find forms and suggestions for obtaining documents that may help in your search for information in Logan County.

 Marriages licenses may be obtained from 8:30 a.m. to 4:00 p.m. at the Office of the County Clerk.
 The license may be used the following day and expires after 60 days.
 The couple should be marrying in Logan County.
 You are no longer required to get a blood test when obtaining your marriage license.
 You must be at least 18 years of age.
 If you are under 18, both of your parents must be present when getting your license.
 It is necessary for both parties to come in to the office to fill out the marriage license application.
-Civil ceremonies may be conducted for a $10.00 fee by Judge Thomas M. Harris, Jr. at 732-7013.
+Civil ceremonies may be conducted for a $10.00 fee.
+Please contact Judge Workman to make an appointment at 217-732-7013.

 Marriage License fees are $50.00.